vanngocthuyla/vanngocthuyla.github.io/posts/ML/unsupervised.md

-As we explored in [previous section](https://vanngocthuyla.github.io/posts/ML/supervised/) on classification and feature selection, gene expression data can reliably identify cancer subtypes.
-Next, we will investigate whether it is possible to uncover subtype separations in an unsupervised manner using only transcriptomic data.
-Specifically, we will employ clustering techniques to group samples based on their similarities.
+As we explored in [previous section](https://vanngocthuyla.github.io/posts/ML/supervised/) on classification and feature selection, gene expression data could reliably identify cancer subtypes.
+Next, we would investigate whether it was possible to uncover subtype separations in an unsupervised manner using only transcriptomic data.
+Specifically, we would employ clustering techniques to group samples based on their similarities.

 ## 1. Hierarchical Clustering

 The definition of similarity, especially between clusters, can significantly impact the outcomes of hierarchical clustering.
 Generally, clustering methods calculate the similarities between individual samples and then aggregate these similarities into a collective measure for the clusters.
 Each method utilizes a specific metric for similarity computation.

 In this study, I applied agglomerative (bottom-up) hierarchical clustering, which begins by assigning each sample to its own distinct cluster.
 The algorithm identifies the pair of most similar samples and merges them into a single cluster, treating them as a "quasi-sample."
 This merging process continues until all samples are consolidated into one cluster.
 The results are typically visualized as a dendrogram, which illustrates the sequence in which clusters are merged.
 The height of the branches in this tree indicates the level of similarity between clusters; greater heights reflect higher dissimilarity.
-By cutting the dendrogram at a specific height, I can achieve clusters of desired sizes—making a cut closer to the leaves results in more smaller clusters, while a cut near the root yields fewer larger clusters.
+By cutting the dendrogram at a specific height, I could achieve clusters of desired sizes—making a cut closer to the leaves results in more smaller clusters, while a cut near the root yields fewer larger clusters.

 ### 1.1.
 Input